Pedro Pablo Treviño Villarreal: Education and personal life

-Has a Law and Social Sciences Degree by Autonomous University of Nuevo León.
-In 2001, he got his master's degree in Public Administration by the University of Colorado and in 2002 got his Masters in International Law at the University of Denver.
-He also has several Diplomas in Public Administration's Management Function by the Mexico Autonomous Institute of Technology in Mexico City; and Business Management by the Rice University in Houston, Texas.
+Has a law and social sciences degree by Autonomous University of Nuevo León.
+In 2001, he got his master's degree in public administration by the University of Colorado and in 2002 got his master's in international law at the University of Denver.
+He also has several diplomas in public administration management function by the Mexico Autonomous Institute of Technology in Mexico City; and business management by the Rice University in Houston, Texas.

-In 2005, he was granted a scholarship by the United States Embassy in Mexico for the North American Competitiveness and Asian Challenge Diploma at the Institute of the Americas in California; that same year he attended “The Challenges of the future of Mexico: Leadership and Performance Strategies” Diploma at Harvard University’s John F. Kennedy School of Government in Massachusetts.
+In 2005, he was granted a scholarship by the United States Embassy in Mexico for the North American Competitiveness and Asian Challenge Diploma at the Institute of the Americas in California; that same year he attended "The Challenges of the future of Mexico: Leadership and Performance Strategies" Diploma at Harvard University's John F. Kennedy School of Government in Massachusetts.

 Partisan activity

-In 1990, he joined the Institutional Revolutionary Party where he served as Leader, Coordinator and Political Training Secretary in Municipal Committees of the Popular Revolutionary Youth, the youth organization of the National Confederation of Popular Organizations (CNOP in Spanish).
+In 1990, he joined the Institutional Revolutionary Party, where he served as leader, coordinator and political training secretary in municipal committees of the Popular Revolutionary Youth, the youth organization of the National Confederation of Popular Organizations (CNOP in Spanish).

-He has twice been nominated by the Institutional Revolutionary Party for public election, first in 2006 when he sought to be Federal Deputy by Nuevo León’s 6th Federal District, and the second in the 2012’s federal elections when he ran for Federal Deputy nominated by the "Compromiso por Mexico" coalition, made up of the Institutional Revolutionary Party and the Ecologist Green Party, by Nuevo León's 12th Federal District.
+He has twice been nominated by the Institutional Revolutionary Party for public election, first in 2006 when he sought to be federal deputy by Nuevo León's 6th Federal District, and the second in the 2012's federal elections when he ran for federal deputy nominated by the "Compromiso por Mexico" coalition, made up of the Institutional Revolutionary Party and the Ecologist Green Party, by Nuevo León's 12th Federal District.

-In 2003, he served as Technical Secretary of the Social Development Council of then candidate and future governor José Natividad González Parás’ campaign.
-Also, in 2009 he was Institutional Relations Coordinator of candidate and ex state Governor, Rodrigo Medina de la Cruz.
+In 2003, he served as technical secretary of the Social Development Council of then candidate and future governor José Natividad González Parás’ campaign.
+Also, in 2009 he was institutional relations coordinator of candidate and ex-state governor, Rodrigo Medina de la Cruz.